 Transfers to or from Other Indiana University Campuses Students with at least a C (2.0) grade point average may transfer from one IU campus to another by filing a Change of Record form.
 All course work taken on any IU campus will automatically transfer to any other IU campus.
 Transferring students should note, however, the degree requirements differ among the various campuses of Indiana University.
-Students who are eligible to transfer as degree candidates from one campus of Indiana University to another must meet the degree requirements of the degree-granting division of the campus from which they expect to graduate.
-Students who are planning to obtain a degree from another campus are encouraged to contact the dean of their prospective school for additional information.
+Students who are eligible to transfer as degree candidates from one campus of Indiana

+University to another must meet the degree requirements of the degree-granting division of the campus from which they expect to graduate.
+Students who are planning to obtain a degree from another campus are encouraged to contact the dean of their prospective school for specific information on degree and residency requirements.